MANOJKUMAR-CM/Data-Analytics-Lab/README.md

 # Data Analytics Lab
+A) Objectives
-Evaluating the results of Machine Learning modeling\n Visualization and interpretation of the results\n Statistical analysis and model selection\n
+  1. Evaluating the results of Machine Learning modeling
+  2. Visualization and interpretation of the results
+  3. Statistical analysis and model selection